 The Benefits of Inquiry-Based Learning

-This kind of instruction is student-led and requires meaningful participation and promotes student engagement.
-Research shows several positive outcomes from improved student engagement at the high school level, including:
+Improved student engagement: Inquiry-based learning is about students taking charge of asking the questions they want to explore.
+That requires meaningful participation from students along with teacher support, all of which promotes student engagement, and research shows several positive outcomes from improved student engagement at the high school level, including:

 - Students are more likely to finish high school